AlePestana/TheFlix/README.md

 - [x] User sees an error message when there's a networking error.
 - [x] Movies are displayed using a CollectionView instead of a TableView.
-- [ ] User can search for a movie.
+- [x] User can search for a movie.
-- [ ] All images fade in as they are loading.
+- [x] All images fade in as they are loading.
-- [ ] User can view the large movie poster by tapping on a cell.
+- [x] User can view the large movie poster by tapping on a cell (see its details in another screen).
 - [ ] For the large poster, load the low resolution image first and then switch to the high resolution image when complete.
 - [x] Customize the selection effect of the cell.
-- [ ] Customize the navigation bar.
+- [x] Customize the navigation bar.
 - [x] Customize the UI.

-The following **additional** features are implemented:

-- [x] User can tap a movie and see its details in another screen.

 Please list two areas of the assignment you'd like to **discuss further with your peers** during the next class (examples include better ways to implement something, how to extend your app in certain ways, etc):

-1.
-2.
+1. Find new ways to add cells of different shapes.
+2. Understand the logic behind the search bar.

 ## Video Walkthrough